NICHOLAS85/z-a-eval/README.md

 ---

-## 1. **`eval'[!]{command}; …'`**
+## 1. **`eval'[!]{command}…'`**

 It creates a `cache` in the plugin/snippets root directory which stores the commands output.
+This cache is regenerated when:
+- The plugin/snippet is updated.
-This cache is regenerated upon updates as well as when the cache file is removed.
+- The cache file is removed.
+- With the new Zinit subcommand `recache`.

 The optional preceding `!` flag means to store command output regardless of exit code.
+Otherwise `eval''` will avoid caching ouput of code which returns a non-zero exit code.

 Example: